 The IMP and its neighbouring institutions offer a vibrant scientific atmosphere.
 Lecture series and weekly seminars provide PhD students with immediate access to many of the world’s most outstanding biologists.
 The Vienna Biocenter community with 1400 scientists is a fertile ground for stimulating encounters and a good spirit – not last socially.

+And what can you expect from the programme?
 The best way to convey the essence of the IMP PhD student experience is perhaps to listen to past and present PhD students – for a start, please note our testimonials below.

 A flexible curriculum